Strapping and breast bands are used to encourage dropping and fluffing after breast augmentations. But do all surgeons use them?

-All MYA surgeons have their own technique when it comes to breast augmentations, meaning they will all have a different preference when it comes to using strapping or breast bands.
+All MYA surgeons have their own technique when it comes to breast augmentations, meaning they will all have different preferences when it comes to using strapping or breast bands.

-It is not unusual for a surgeon to decide on neither strapping nor a breast band as they feel a sports bra is enough to support and protect the patients' new assets.
+It is not unusual for a surgeon to decide on neither strapping nor a breast band if they feel a sports bra will provide enough support and protect the patient’s new assets.

 The length of time you’ll need to wear a breast band depends on how well you’re healing and your surgeon’s instructions.

 A breast band doesn’t need to be too tight to create the desired effect.
 As long as pressure is being applied and your surgeon is happy with your progress, you don’t need to worry about it being tight against your new breasts.